-A threat is a concerning communication or behavior that suggests an individual may pose a threat of harm to someone else, or themselves.
+A threat is a concerning communication or behavior that suggests a person may intend to harm someone else, or themselves.
 The threat may be spoken, written, or gestured.
 It may be observed by or communicated directly to the target of the threat, or it may be observed by or communicated to a third party.
-The target of the threat does not need to be aware of the threat existing in any fashion, whether orally, visually, in writing, or electronically, to be considered a threat.
+The target of the threat does not need to be aware of the threat existing in any fashion, whether orally, visually, in writing, or electronically.